joelandres/langgraph-rag/README.md

 # Agentic AI RAG Application

-An enterprise-grade Retrieval-Augmented Generation (RAG) system built using Python, LangGraph, and FastAPI.
+A Retrieval-Augmented Generation (RAG) system built using Python, LangGraph, and FastAPI.

 ---